googleapis/api-linter/docs/rules/0203/field-behavior-required.md

 # Field Behavior Required

-This rule enforces that each field has a `google.api.field_behavior` annotation with valid values, as mandated by[AIP-203][]
+This rule enforces that each field has a `google.api.field_behavior` annotation with valid values, as mandated by [AIP-203][]

 ## Details

 This rule looks at all fields and ensures they have a `google.api.field_behavior` annotation.
-It also verifies that they have at least one of the options `OUTPUT_ONLY`, `REQUIRED`, or `OPTIONAL`: all fields must fall into of these categories.
+It also verifies that they have at least one of the options `OUTPUT_ONLY`, `REQUIRED`, or `OPTIONAL`: all fields must fall into one of these categories.

 ## Examples